-Mr. Fisko is in his second year as assistant principal directing the Office of Faith and Justice and is originally from South Bend, Ind.
-He was a faculty member in the Religious Studies Department for ten years before joining the administration.
-He has graduate degrees from the University of Notre Dame, the University of Portland, and the University of Oxford concentrating his work on Catholic education and the historical and modern relationship between science and religion.
-Mr. Fisko has coached Brophy JV soccer, moderated many clubs and immersion trips, still directs liturgical music for the Brophy chapel community, and recently completed the Camino Ignaciano (the walk of St. Ignatius) in Spain.
-His family attends St. Gregory the Great Catholic parish and school, and he enjoys singing, composing, gardening, and travel.
+Mr. Fisko earned graduate degrees from the University of Notre Dame, the University of Portland and the University of Oxford, concentrating his work on Catholic education and the historical and modern relationship between science and religion.
+In addition to his role as assistant principal for ministry, he teaches in the religious studies department.
+Mr. Fisko has coached JV soccer and has moderated many clubs and immersion trips.
+He also directs liturgical music for the Brophy Chapel community.
+Mr. Fisko enjoys singing, composing, gardening and travel, and has completed the Camino Ignaciano (the walk of St. Ignatius).
+He and his family attend St. Gregory the Great Catholic parish and school.

-Mrs. Agliano received her Bachelor of Arts in Political Philosophy from the University of Dallas in 2001 and her Master of Divinity from the University of Notre Dame in 2008.
-She grew up in the Phoenix area and attended Xavier College Prep.
-Mrs. Agliano spent several years in Chicago directing a whole family catechetical program at a parish but decided to move back to warm and sunny Phoenix in 2011.
-Prior to attending Notre Dame she also spent a year on staff at Andre House of Arizona which serves the homeless in downtown Phoenix.
-Mrs. Agliano currently teaches Junior Ethics, moderates the Best Buddies Club, and is the Coordinator of Retreats and Reflections in the Office of Faith and Justice.
+Mrs. Agliano received her Bachelor of Arts in political philosophy from the University of Dallas and her Master of Divinity from the University of Notre Dame.
+She grew up in the Phoenix area and attended Xavier College Preparatory.
+Mrs. Agliano spent several years in Chicago directing a parish catechetical program but decided to move back to warm and sunny Phoenix in 2011.
+Prior to attending Notre Dame she also spent a year on staff at Andre House of Arizona.
+In addition to her role as Coordinator of Retreats and Reflections, Mrs. Agliano teaches Junior Ethics and Senior Synthesis, and moderates the Best Buddies Club.